 But here’s the kicker: you can’t just get multiple quotes.
 You must show the quotes to the other lenders.

-Should you buy discount points to lower your rate?
+6. Consider discount points to lower your refinance rate

 Most lenders let you “buy down” your interest rate using what are known as points.
 Each point you buy costs 1 percent of your loan amount.
 In most cases, buying one point will reduce your interest rate by 0.25%.